maryi/CSCW-Project/Project report/ReportDocument.md

 We identified that not all descriptors are suitable for our two user requirements.
 The first requirement needs the user to describe the nature of the collaboration s/he intent to support, so the descriptors should allow to identify the characteristics of the work to be done.
 Meanwhile, in UR2 the application requires the user to describe the features of a tool.
 Thus, descriptors have to be feature oriented in order to describe the capabilities of a particular tool.
 As a result, we divided the initial list in two, creating two sets of descriptors, one for UR1 and the other for UR2.

 #### 2.1 Descriptors for tool features
-Tool descriptors were designed with the purpose to collect valuable information about tool support for collaborative activities.
-This information is used when a user is searching for an application in MatchMaker.
+Tool descriptors were designed to collect information about how a software tool supports collaborative activities.
+This information is used when a user is searching for software in the MatchMaker Application.
 The user describes the work to be supported by the tool and the recommendation system creates a list of applications that match user criteria.
 Details about descriptors and possible values for each is presented below in Table 1.
-The possible values selected for each descriptor in most of the cases are based on personal experience of the researchers, when this is not the criteria we provide more detail about our sources.
+The possible values selected for each descriptor in most cases is based on the personal experiences of the researchers, when this is not the criteria we provide more detail about our sources.

 Table 1 shows the set of descriptors used for tool features, along with name, possible values and the selection type offered to the user in the web interface.
 More details about descriptors definitions and options offered will be presented next.